bexedmondson/bexedmondson.github.io/src/content/docs/games/2016-05-14-final-year-project.md

 ## Particle Swarm Optimisation

 Unfortunately, not everything went so smoothly.
 Though I was able to implement PSO fairly quickly, I found that it produced really unnatural movement: in fact, every single playtester identified the agents' movement as a bug, despite it being expected behaviour!
-In the future, I'm planning on either removing the swarm component entirely, leaving each agent as a hill-climber, or modifying the algorithm to use neighbourhod-based PSO.
+In the future, I'm planning on either removing the swarm component entirely, leaving each agent as a hill-climber, or modifying the algorithm to use neighbourhood-based PSO.
 This latter option might be the best, as the agents have to find more than one hilltop in the landscape, rather than one highest hill, which is what vanilla PSO is best at.

 ## Future development